Ambily313/Titanic-Pandas-EDA/README.md

 ---

 ### 8. Visualizations
-- Bar plot of survival by gender
+- Survival Count by Gender
-- Histogram of age distribution
+- Age Distribution of Passengers
+- Survival Count by Passenger Class
+- Fare Distribution by Class
+- Survival by Embarkation Port (Heatmap)
-- Boxplot of fare by class
+- Age vs Fare by Survival (Scatterplot)
-- WordCloud of names or titles

 ---